hudikhq/hoodik/README.md

 # Hoodik

 <img src="./web/public/android-icon-192x192.png" alt="Hoodik" style="float: left; margin-right: 10px; margin-bottom: 10px" />

-Hoodik is a lightweight, secure, and self-hosted cloud storage solution that we've built using Rust and Vue.
-With end-to-end encryption, your data is shielded from prying eyes and hackers.
-Hoodik supports file uploading and downloading - making it easy for you to share files with other users.
-Our web interface is simple and intuitive, making file management a breeze.
-Plus, thanks to Rust's focus on speed and performance, your data transfers will validate the meaning of 'lightning fast'.
+Hoodik is a lightweight, secure, and self-hosted cloud storage solution.
+It's designed and built with Rust and Vue, focusing on end-to-end encryption that shields your data from prying eyes and hackers.
+Hoodik supports file uploading and downloading, making it easy for you to share files with other users.
+The simple and intuitive web interface makes file management a breeze.
+Thanks to Rust's focus on speed and performance, your data transfers will be lightning fast.

 <p align="center">
   <img src="./screenshot.png" alt="Hoodik" />